The Best & Worst States in America for Online Privacy (2026 Update)

-There are no all-encompassing online privacy laws in the US, so each state has its own rules.
+There are no federal online privacy laws in the US, so each state is left to create its own rules.
 While some have comprehensive protections in place, others allow sites to collect your data, share it, and use it to track what you’re doing online.

 In this article, we explore which states currently have the best and worst protection, what the US is doing at the federal and state levels to protect online privacy, and how you can protect your privacy in states with little cybersecurity legislation.